“Porch,” one of the Family and Friends card designs, shows a peaceful scene of communing with nature

 - Lila Mae’s House

-I developed this special collection of products, featuring images from my artwork, to promote awareness and to raise money for organizations working against human trafficking (link is to information from the National Human Trafficking Hotline).
-Proceeds from the sale of items in this collection currently go to Lila Mae’s House, a project started by Franciscan Sister Shirley Fineran with the goal of creating a “place of healing” for trafficking survivors.
+I developed two special sets of notecards (details below on this page) featuring images from my artwork, to promote awareness and to raise money for organizations working against human trafficking (link is to information from the National Human Trafficking Hotline).

 Notecards to benefit Lila Mae’s House

 Notecards with envelopes, bundled in a hand-painted pouch (pouches painted by me or by my able assistants!).
 Each card has a message on the back for contemplation and is blank inside for your writing.
+Contact me (email jomyerswalker@gmail.com) if you’re interested in ordering!

 - Canticle of Creation, set of 8 notecards: Each card highlights a symbol from the three-dimensional Canticle of Creation acrylic sculpture I made in 2017 for the Sisters of St. Francis in Dubuque (inspired by St. Francis’s well-known Canticle and the stories told of his life).
 Bundled in a pouch representing the Portiuncula chapel restored by St. Francis.